suztomo/maven-cyclic-dependency-with-range/README.md

 https://github.com/apache/maven-resolver/blob/maven-resolver-1.4.0/maven-resolver-util/src/main/java/org/eclipse/aether/util/graph/transformer/NearestVersionSelector.java#L158
 ) tries to throw `UnsolvableVersionConflictExceptoin`.
-However, before throwing the exception `PathRecordingDependencyVisitor` visits nodes in the dependency graph and the graph contains a cyclic path.
+However, before throwing the exception `PathRecordingDependencyVisitor` visits nodes in the dependency graph and the graph contains a cycle.
 The visitor goes to infinite recursion in visiting the cyclic path, resulting in StackOverflowError.

 ```